-Bernard: Zach, let’s start by talking about how Chadwick Boseman came into our lives.
+Bernard: Zoe, let’s start by talking about how Chadwick Boseman came into our lives.
 When did his work come onto your radar?
 What were your first impressions?

 Bernard: It was 42 for me as well.
 I grew up a huge baseball fan so it seemed near impossible for an actor to humanize a figure who had been elevated to such mythic proportions.
 For me, the first real crack in the baseball mythos came from Jonathan Eig’s biography of Robinson, Opening Day, which focused on his first season in the majors.
 The book had really captured the pressure and tension Robinson had to carry throughout his rookie year and how it necessarily carried into his home life.
 I thought Boseman wonderfully captured that almost overwhelming burden, and his easy chemistry with Nicole Beharie gave their marriage a real feel of emotional honesty: his time with his wife serves as his one safe harbor from the tribulations of the outside world.